 We invest in insurance coverage for commercial liability and medical and disability insurance for our employees while participating on our programs.
 We cannot insure you for your personal needs, but we do expect you to be as fiscally responsible as we are.
 We require that you insure yourself against potentially expensive difficulties that may arise.
 First, Trip Cancellation Insurance may provide financial relief should you be forced to withdraw from the program before it even happens.
 Next, make sure you have adequate Travel Insurance for coverage should you have a problem during the trip.
 Medical care and evacuation in remote locations can be expensive.
-We recommend Travelex as a sole provider of Trip Cancellation and Travel Insurance.
+For more information, please see our page on cancellation.rescue/repatriation insurance or contact the IMG Office.